RameshMF/java-generics-guide/README.md

 <span style="font-family: Verdana, sans-serif;"><a href="http://www.javaguides.net/2018/08/java-generics-upper-bounded-wildcards.html" target="_blank">Java Generics Upper Bounded Wildcards Example</a></span><br>
 <a href="http://www.javaguides.net/2018/08/java-generics-lower-bounded-wildcards.html" target="_blank"><span style="font-family: Verdana, sans-serif;">Java Generics Lower Bounded Wildcards Example</span></a></div>
 </div>

+SINCE Java 5, generics have been a part of the language.
+Before generics, you had to cast every object you read from a collection.
+If someone accidentally inserted an object of the wrong type, casts could fail at runtime.
+With generics, you tell the compiler what types of objects are permitted in each collection.
+The compiler inserts casts for you automatically and tells you at compile time if you try to insert an object of the wrong type.
+This results in programs that are both safer and clearer, but these benefits, which are not limited to collections, come at a price.
+This chapter tells you how to maximize the benefits and minimize the complications.